Adam Howden: Shulk (Xenoblade Chronicles and Super Smash Bros)

-After a successful November 2010 audition for an unidentified Nintendo RPG, Howden was offered the role of Shulk, protagonist of the video game Xenoblade Chronicles from Monolith Soft.
-Already released in Japan for the Wii on 10 June 2010 and set in Europe for 19 August 2011, Howden's job was to participate in Xenoblade's English translation for the 2011 release.
+After a successful November 2010 audition for an unidentified Nintendo role-playing game, Howden was offered the role of the protagonist, Shulk, in the English dub of Xenoblade Chronicles.
 Thus, his recording, helmed by Justin Villier at Side UK, happened over four straight weeks—as opposed to the Dragon Age and Tintin recordings, which occurred in separate stages set according to their productions' situations.

 Howden's performance had to correspond to the character's design and the casting director's desires: a bold and intelligent young adult who slowly becomes more mature during his quest, with, as Howden was told, "a neutral English voice, not posh sounding, but should sound educated."
 So Howden applied a tone which, as he says, "is not completely different from my own voice, it's a variation of my own voice.
 How I was when I was 19, probably!"
 To ensure his acting corresponded well to Tetsuya Takahashi's intentions, he listened to the Japanese voice track to match the emotion for each scene.

-The recording team worked with a translator and Nintendo producer to create a faithful and expert localization of the storyline, adjusting the translation as issues arose.
+The recording team worked with a translator and Nintendo producer to create a faithful localization of the storyline, adjusting the translation as issues arose.
 For instance, if a character's mouth animation didn't match with the voice actor's performance, the crew would either shorten or lengthen the dialogue while keeping fidelity with the original's intent.
 And if the crew had questions over certain lines or terms, the translator would help them.